camacho/format-package/README.md

 The `...rest` value is considered special.
 It marks the location where the remaining `package.json` keys that are not found in this ordered list will be placed in alphabetical order.

-**Note:** if a `'...rest'` string is not found in the provided order list, it will be appended to the bottom.
+**Note:** if a `...rest` string is not found in the provided order list, it will be appended to the bottom.

 <!-- AUTO-GENERATED-CONTENT:START (PRETTIER) -->
 ```js